Resiliency and disaster recovery in Azure SignalR Service

 2. The other one is to have two (or more) pairs of app servers and SignalR service instances, each one taking part of the online traffic and serves as backup for other pairs (called active/active, similar to Fig.3).

 SignalR service can support both patterns, the main difference is how you implement app servers.
-If app servers are active/passive, SignalR service will also be active/passive (as the primary app server only returns its primary SignalR service instance).
-If app servers are active/active, SignalR service will also be active/active (as all app servers will return their own primary SignalR instances, so all of them can get traffic).
+If app servers are active/passive, SignalR service is also active/passive (as the primary app server only returns its primary SignalR service instance).
+If app servers are active/active, SignalR service is also active/active (as all app servers return their own primary SignalR instances, so all of them can get traffic).

-Be noted no matter which patterns you choose to use, you'll need to connect each SignalR service instance to an app server as primary.
+Be noted no matter which patterns you choose to use, you need to connect each SignalR service instance to an app server as primary.

-Also due to the nature of SignalR connection (it's a long connection), clients will experience connection drops when there is a disaster and failover take place.
-You'll need to handle such cases at client side to make it transparent to your end customers.
+Also due to the nature of SignalR connection (it's a long connection), clients experience connection drops when there's a disaster and failover take place.
+You need to handle such cases at client side to make it transparent to your end customers.
 For example, do reconnect after a connection is closed.

 Next steps

-For scaling scenarios such as sharding, that use multiple instances together to handle large number of connections, read how to scale multiple instances.
+For scaling scenarios such as sharding that uses multiple instances together to handle large number of connections read how to scale multiple instances.

 For details on how to configure Azure Functions with multiple SignalR service instances, read multiple Azure SignalR Service instances support in Azure Functions.